Can You Get a Mortgage to Build a House in Your Own Land?

 You can get self-build mortgages for the land you owned

-How Much Funding Will You Need for Your Self-Build Project?
+How Much Do You Need For a Self-Build Project?

 The amount you’ll need to borrow for your self-build project varies.
 It depends on several factors – the cost of the land (if you haven’t already got it), construction costs, and your project’s overall scale and complexity.